 The Bonner Springs City Council unanimously appointed Sean Pederson as Bonner Springs City Manager in October, 2015.
 As the Chief Executive Officer of the City, he is responsible for the City’s $22+ Million annual budget, oversees the City's $18+ Million 5-year CIP program, and provides oversight of all City Departments and employees.

-Mr. Pederson received a Master of Public Administration (MPA) degree with a concentration in Local Government from the University of South Dakota and a Bachelor Degree with a major in Political Science from the University of South Dakota.
-He received the Credentialed Manager designation from ICMA, the International City/County Management Association.
+Mr. Pederson received a Master of Public Administration (MPA) degree with a concentration in Local Government from the University of South Dakota and a Bachelor Degree with a major in Political Science from the University of Kansas.
+He received the Credentialed Manager (ICMA-CM) designation from the International City/County Management Association (ICMA).
+Additionally, he received the SHRM Senior Certified Professional (SHRM-SCP) certification from the Society for Human Resource Management (SHRM).

 He is currently a member of the Kansas Association of City and County Managers (KACM), the International City Management Association (ICMA), and the Society for Human Resource Management (SHRM).
 He has served on various committees including the ICMA Performance Management Advisory Committee, Mid-America Regional Council (MARC) Surface Transportation Planning (STP) Committee, Providence Medical Center Community Advisory Board, ICMA Conference Planning Committee, and ICMA Conference Evaluation Committee.